BalckTulib/TP_RMI/README.md

 - **🧙‍♂️ Java Development Kit (JDK):** Download and install the latest JDK from Oracle's website (https://www.oracle.com/java/technologies/javase-downloads.html).

-To run the application, ensure that you have Java Development Kit (JDK) 8 or above installed on your system.
-Additionally, you will need to set up your Java IDE to support RMI.
+To run the application, you will need to set up your Java IDE to support RMI.

 1. Clone the repository using the following command: git clone https://github.com/BalckTulib/TP_RMI.git